-Term Definition Demand Response Transportation Non-fixed route transportation that requires advanced scheduling by the customer.
+Term Definition Ter erm Demand Response Transportation Non-fixed route transportation that requires advanced scheduling by the customer.
 Disadvantaged Communities Communities that experience disproportionately high and adverse health, environmental, climate related, economic, and other cumulative impacts.
-Eldercare Locator A nationwide service that connects older Americans and their caregivers with trustworthy local support resources.
-Since 1991, the Eldercare Locator has been linking those who need assistance with State and local agencies on aging, as well as community-based organizations that serve older adults and their caregivers.
-Equity Transportation access that is systematically fair and just for all individuals.
-Transportation systems connect users to their destination in a manner that is aligned to the community and attuned to the needs of local users, including ability, income, and social context.
-Federal Fund Braiding When funds from one Federal program are used to meet the match requirements of another.
-The term "braiding" describes multiple independent funding streams coming together to fund a single project.
+Inc cidental Use A nationwide service that connects older Americans and their caregivers with trustworthy local support resources.
+Since atching Inds Eldercare Locator 1991, the Eldercare Locator has been linking those who need assistance with State and local agencies on aging, as well as community-based organizations that serve older adults and their caregivers. Мо obility Equity Transportation access that is systematically fair and just for all individuals.
+Transportation systems connect users to their destination in a manner that is aligned to the community and attuned to the needs of local users, including ability, income, and social context. obility anagement Federal Fund When funds from one Federal program are used to meet the match requirements of another.
+The term "braiding" describes multiple independent funding streams coming Braiding together to fund a single project.
 These Federal funding "strands" never lose their identity and grantees report to both participating agencies regarding how specific funds are spent.
-First Mile / Last Mile (FM/ LM) The problem of getting to transit (first mile) and getting to your final destination (last mile).
-Fixed Route Transportation Transportation in which a vehicle is operated along a prescribed route according to a fixed schedule.
+First Mile / Last Mile (FM/ LM) The problem of getting to transit (first mile) and getting to your final destination (last mile). obility anage r Fixed Route Transportation Transportation in which a vehicle is operated along a prescribed route according to a fixed schedule.
 Fully Allocated Cost Total cost of providing a transportation service that takes into account both direct and indirect expenses.

-Term Definition Incidental Use Incidental use occurs when FTA grant recipients allow the use of federally funded asset (e.g., van) by another public or private entity for non-transit purposes.
-The non-transit activity may not reduce or limit transit service.
-Incidental use of federally funded assets is permitted for recipients of funding under all FTA grant programs.
-Matching Funds The required non-Federal share in federally supported grants or contracts.
-Mobility Transportation options that maximize independence.
-Transportation provided to the community is constructed to support users of varying abilities (i.e., physical, sight, hearing, mental, and/or language abilities).
-Mobility Management An innovative approach for managing and delivering coordinated transportation services to customers, including older adults, people with disabilities, and individuals with lower incomes.
-Mobility management focuses on meeting individual customer needs through a wide range of transportation options and service providers.
-It also focuses on coordinating these services and providers to achieve a more efficient transportation service delivery system.
-Mobility Manage r Mobility managers serve as policy coordinators, operations service brokers, and customer travel navigators.
-As policy coordinators, mobility managers help communities develop coordination plans, programs, and policies, and build local partnerships.
-They also work to promote land-use policies that favor transit-oriented development, public transportation, and pedestrian access.
-As brokers, they coordinate transportation services among all customer groups, service providers, and funding agencies.
-And, as travel navigators, they work with human service agencies and/or workforce centers that coordinate the travel and trip planning needs of individuals who receive human service program assistance.
+curs when FTA grant recipients allow the inded asset (e.g., van) by another public or non-transit purposes.
+The non-transit activity r limit transit service.
+Incidental use of assets is permitted for recipients of funding at programs.

+-Federal share in federally supported grants

+tions that maximize independence. ovided to the community is constructed to /arying abilities (i.e., physical, sight, hearing, nguage abilities).

+proach for managing and delivering sportation services to customers, including ole with disabilities, and individuals with lobility management focuses on meeting her needs through a wide range of tions and service providers.
+It also focuses hese services and providers to achieve a nsportation service delivery system.

+s serve as policy coordinators, operations ind customer travel navigators.
+As policy bility managers help communities develop s, programs, and policies, and build local y also work to promote land-use policies briented development, public transportation, ccess.
+As brokers, they coordinate rvices among all customer groups, service nding agencies.
+And, as travel navigators, man service agencies and/or workforce dinate the travel and trip planning needs of eceive human service program assistance.